Skip to content

 In essence, observing LLM systems doesn't necessitate new tools; it requires viewing agent systems through the lens of distributed systems.
 The distinction lies in the potential exportation of this data for the refinement and distillation of other models.

-A prime example of this distillation process can be found in the Instructor blog, where a GPT-3.5 model is fine-tuned using GPT-4 outputs, demonstrating the power of leveraging telemetry data for model enhancement.
+A prime example of this process can be found in the Instructor documentation, where techniques for model distillation and fine-tuning are discussed, demonstrating the power of leveraging telemetry data for model enhancement.